OUR TALENTED STAFF

 Mr. Gomez brings 11 years’ experience in facility and building maintenance.
 His previous maintenance experience included sheet rock, painting, plumbing, electricity and carpentry.
 Additional duties at the Bankhead involve event set up/coordination and renovations of the building.
 Previously, Mr. Gomez worked for The Computer History Museum in Mountain View, CA and HVAC Systems at Adaptec Inc. in Milpitas CA. He now works with outside consultants to keep all the IT needs of the organization running smoothly.

-Mrs. Mulgrew brings 14 years’ experience in the performing arts, entertainment and ticketing.
+Mrs. Mulgrew brings 16 years’ experience in the performing arts, entertainment and ticketing.
 She began in ticketing at the age of 15 at Wente Vineyards and progressed to Event Management.
-In 2007, she joined LVPAC as a ticket agent for the Bankhead Theater.
+In 2007, she joined LVA as a ticket agent for the Bankhead Theater.
 Later, she was given the task of Volunteer Coordinator and developed the procedure for maintaining the volunteer data base.
-She recently moved to the LVPAC Development Department to oversee management of the donor database on Tessitura.
-In addition to her career at LVPAC, Ms. Mulgrew has worked in fundraising with the Alameda County Fair’s Volunteer Program, the Livermore Valley Winegrowers Association and as the volunteer coordinator for the LVPAC Lobster Clambake.
+She moved into the Development Department to oversee management of the donor database and now oversees all aspects of Membership.
+In addition to her career at LVA, Ms. Mulgrew has worked in fundraising with the Alameda County Fair’s Volunteer Program, the Livermore Valley Winegrowers Association.
 She remains active as a member of the Bay Area Professional Ticketing Association.

 Box Office Manager — email@example.com

 Mrs. Olson has been a resident of the Tri-Valley for over 40 years and in Livermore since 2001.
-Before joining Livermore Valley Performing Arts Center, Debra was an active volunteer in the local schools for many years.
+Before joining Livermore Valley Arts, Debra was an active volunteer in the local schools for many years.
 Passionate about theater and music, Debra is a strong advocate for local theater and is a true “people person” who enjoys working with our patrons and volunteers.

 Program Coordinator — firstname.lastname@example.org